microchip-pic-avr-examples/pic18f56q71-cnano-adccc-differential-reading-mplab-mcc/README.md

 # Analog-to-Digital Converter with Computation (ADCC) and Context Switching — Differential Reading Using PIC18F56Q71 Microcontroller with MCC Melody

-This code example demonstrates how to perform a differential coversion using the Analog-to-Digital Coverter with Computation (ADCC) and Context Switching and visualize the voltage difference of two input channels using the Data Visualizer tool.
-The application starts with the initialization of the ADCC with Context Switching and UART peripherals, and then a conversion is performed every 10 ms. The conversion result is sent via serial communication using the UART peripheral in the Data Visualizer format, in which a real-time plot is displayed.
+This code example demonstrates how to perform a differential coversion using the Analog-to-Digital Converter with Computation (ADCC) and Context Switching and visualize the voltage difference of two input channels using the Data Visualizer tool.
+The application starts with the initialization of the ADCC with Context Switching and Universal Asynchronous Receiver Transmitter (UART) peripherals, and then a conversion is performed every 10 ms. The conversion result is sent via serial communication using the UART peripheral in the Data Visualizer format, in which a real-time plot is displayed.

 ## Related Documentation

-More details and code examples on the PIC18F56Q71 can be found at the following links:
+More details and code examples for the PIC18F56Q71 can be found at the following links:

 - [PIC18F56Q71 Product Page](https://www.microchip.com/en-us/product/PIC18F56Q71)
 - [PIC18F56Q71 Code Examples on GitHub](https://github.com/orgs/microchip-pic-avr-examples/repositories?q=pic18f56q71&type=all&language=&sort=)